rbw/flask-journey/README.rst

 =============

-Provides a clean, delarative way of import and management blueprints and routes.
+Provides a clean, delarative way of importing and managing blueprints and creating routes.

-Additionally, it provides easy, homogeneous methods of (de)serialization and validation in blueprint enabled views.
+In addition to this, it also enables simple and consistent methods of (de)serialization and validation in blueprint enabled views.

 It uses the standard Flask blueprint system, is modular and doesn't depend on anything special.